rayalan/binary-adages/content/my-best-managers.md

 [^hindsight]: In hindsight, I probably could have accepted Ella's offer and then gone to the interview anyway, so Ella's response may have also just been good negotiation to make sure she got a real yes.

-[^choice]: As it turned out, the other interview was catastrophically bad -- like, the hiring manager flagrantly violating EEOC regulations with off-hand comments to me during the interview bad -- so at the end of the day, the job choice was pretty easy.
+[^choice]: As it turned out, the other interview was catastrophically bad -- like, "the hiring manager flagrantly violating EEOC regulations with off-hand comments to me during the interview" bad -- so at the end of the day, the job choice was pretty easy.

 ## Ella and waf